In Depth Baby Product Reviews Led by a Pediatrician

 Comparing these injury risks to those of children restrained in seat belts, the adjusted odds of injury were 70% lower for children in high back belt positioning booster seats (OR=0.30, 95% CI=0.13–0.68), while the adjusted odds of injury were not statistically different for children in backless belt positioning booster seats (OR=1.17, 95% CI=0.40–3.43).

-While there are no agreed-upon safety tests for side-impact collisions or other kinds of crashes to prove this theory definitively, we feel it makes logical sense that a protective shell (similar to that found on a convertible car seat) will provide additional protection for little ones depending on the type of crash and possibility for the intrusion of foreign objects into the passenger area.
-The difference is evident in both crash test videos and in examining the actual crash test dummy sensor readings.
+While there are no agreed-upon safety tests for side-impact collisions or other kinds of crashes to prove this theory definitively, we feel it makes logical sense that a protective shell (similar to that found on a convertible car seat) will provide additional protection for little ones, depending on the type of crash and the possibility for the intrusion of foreign objects into the passenger area.
+The difference is evident in both crash test videos and in examining the actual sensor readings from the crash test dummy.

-Also, a high-backed booster seat is better at keeping children positioned correctly, especially if they frequently enjoy sleeping in the car.
+Additionally, a high-backed booster seat is more effective at keeping children positioned correctly, especially if they frequently nap in the car.
 A backless booster doesn't offer the support required to keep little ones correctly positioned if they should fall asleep and slump or fall forward.
 We believe this theory makes sense, and it is why we recommend using a booster with a back whenever possible.
-However, we think any belt-positioning booster is safer and, therefore, preferable not to use a booster at all.
+However, we believe that any belt-positioning booster is safer than not using a booster at all.

 Best Booster Based on Crash Test Analysis